 - Introduced the House-passed United States-Israel Cybersecurity Cooperation Enhancement Act (H.R.
 612), with Rep. James Langevin (D-RI).
 This bill will create a cybersecurity grant program for joint research and development ventures between Israeli and American entities. *Passed the House by voice vote on 01/31/2017.

 - Introduced the House-passed Strengthening State and Local Cyber Crime Fighting Act (H.R.
-3490), which authorized the National Computer Forensics Institute to educate and train state and local law enforcement officers, prosecutors and judges on matters relating to cyber and electronic crime and to share information with such personnel in the prevention and investigation of those crimes.
+1616), which authorizes the National Computer Forensics Institute to educate and train state and local law enforcement officers, prosecutors and judges on matters relating to cyber and electronic crime and to share information with such personnel in the prevention and investigation of those crimes.

 “Dismantling Obamacare has been one of my top priorities since my first day in Congress.
 This expensive, intrusive law is full of broken promises, and I’m proud to stand up against this failed Washington takeover of healthcare.
-For the first time since it was passed with zero Republican support, we were able to send a repeal bill all the way to the President's desk - proving that with a different person in the White House, Obamacare can indeed be repealed once and for all and be replaced with market-based, patient-centered reforms.”
+I was proud to vote for the American Health Care Act to repeal Obamacare and replace it with market-based, patient-centered reforms.”

 - Original Co-Sponsor of the Protect Medical Innovation Act of 2017 (H.R.
 184), which would repeal the burdensome medical device tax.